spiceai/docs/concepts/README.md

 ### Spice CLI

-The `spice` command line tool for interacting with Spice AI.
+The `spice` command line tool for interacting with Spice.ai.

 ### Spice Runtime

-The Spice AI core runtime which runs as the daemon `spiced` and includes the AI and Data engines.
+The Spice.ai core runtime which runs as the daemon `spiced` and includes the AI and Data engines.

 ### Spice Registry